 Why you need to go north

-I have always wanted to go to Iceland, even more so since my Instagram feed is overflowing with northern lights, fluffy Icelandic horses, green hills and some travel blogger at a gorgeous waterfall wearing a yellow rain jacket and a Fjällräven backpack.
+I have always wanted to go to Iceland, even more so since my Instagram feed is overflowing with pictures of the Northern Lights, fluffy Icelandic horses, green hills and some travel blogger at a gorgeous waterfall wearing a yellow rain jacket.
 So when the time came we needed to make a plan where to go and how to make the very best of it.

 Camping is a wonderful alternative to overpriced hotels but it’s not that easy to find a good spot outside of camping grounds.
 If you go in the summertime, pack a sleep mask because the sun never sets this far north.
 It got weird because I never really felt tired with the sun still shining in my face at midnight.
 We barely slept at all.
 The good thing about that is that we just kept driving and still got to see some amazing landscapes that changed about every kilometer.